jenkinsci/apifortress-plugin/README.md

 By running a full project, you'll be running all tests contained in the project.

 ## Options
+The following options can apply to any mode.

 ### Blocking
 The plugin can silently run (blocking = false), let the build continue with a success and inform you if the